Norse funeral: Ship burials

-The ship burial is a viking funeral practice traditionally reserved for individuals of high honor.
-The practice includes the burying of the individual within a ship, using the ship to contain the departed and their grave goods.
+The ship burial was a funeral practice traditionally reserved for individuals of high honor.
+The practice includes the burying of the individual within a ship, using the ship to contain the dead and their grave goods.
 These grave goods featured decorative ornamentation that far exceeded the extravagance of traditional burials.
 Additionally, animal remains such as oxen or horses tended to be buried within the ship.
 Ship burials can also include the dead being buried in the ground and then on top of the grave, stones are placed in the shape of a ship or a runestone placed on the grave with a ship or scene with a ship carved into the stone.

 The ships tended to be ships of pleasure rather than ships utilized for travel or attack.
 Some ships were potentially chartered for the sake of a ship burial, especially considered they were designed without some necessary features like seats.

 Ibn Fadlan's account

 The tenth-century Arab Muslim writer Ahmad ibn Fadlan produced a description of a funeral near the Volga River of a chieftain whom he identified as belonging to people he called Rūsiyyah.
 Scholars generally interpret these people as Scandinavian Rus' on the Volga trade route from the Baltic to the Black Seas, although other theories have been suggested.
 They may also have absorbed influences from other cultures, especially if they had been settled for several generations.

-Scholars agree that some elements of the funeral correspond to features of funerals distinctive to the Norse diaspora, particularly that it is a ship burial.
+Scholars agree that some elements of the funeral correspond to features of funerals distinctive to the North Germanic tribes, particularly that it is a ship burial.
 However some features are not paralleled in Scandinavia at all, such as the use of basil, which is unlikely to have been available in Scandinavia, while some features are paralleled in Scandinavia, but are also paralleled more widely among the Turkic-speaking peoples among whom the events described by Ibn Fadlān took place, so they do not necessarily reflect Scandinavian culture.
-Thus Ibn Fadlān's account is reminiscent of a detail in the Old Norse Völsa þáttr, where two pagan Norwegian men lift the lady of the household over a door frame to help her try to recover a sacred horse penis that has been thrown to her dog, but other parallels exist among Turkic peoples.
+Thus, Ibn Fadlān's account is reminiscent of a detail in the Old Norse Völsa þáttr, where two pagan Norwegian men lift the lady of the household over a door frame to help her try to recover a sacred horse penis that has been thrown to her dog, but other parallels exist among Turkic peoples.

-Thus some recent scholarship has sought to maximize the case that Ibn Fadlān informs us about practice in tenth-century Scandinavia, while other work has tended to minimize it.
+Thus, some recent scholarship has sought to maximize the case that Ibn Fadlān informs us about practice in tenth-century Scandinavia, while other work has tended to minimize it.